bengland2/une-stats/MAT150/bar_graph.md

 # example 3.1, comparative bar chart

 First we have to load the example data set in the right format to generate the bar graph.
 Start with the data frame in example 3.1.
-Then we convert it to a matrix format that is understood by the `barplot` function, like this:
+Then we convert it to a matrix format that is understood by the `barplot` function.
+So we have to:

+- make a new data frame containing the raw frequency counts
+- compute relative frequencies from raw counts
+- include labels for the bars
+- subset the original data frame to contain just the labels and relative frequencies
+- convert it to matrix form that barplot understands
+- insert the labels into matrix as row names

 ```